phorks/codecrafters-redis-rust/README.md

 My repository for the CodeCrafters
 ["Build Your Own Redis" Challenge](https://codecrafters.io/challenges/redis).

-- Finished all 55 available stages, in 6 categories
+- Finished all 55 available stages, in 6 categories:
   1. Basic
   2. RDB Persistence
   3. Replication